fluent/fluent-operator/docs/plugins/fluentbit/output/stdout.md

 # Stdout

-The stdout output plugin allows to print to the standard output the data received through the input plugin.
+The stdout output plugin allows to print to the standard output the data received through the input plugin. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/outputs/standard-output**

 | Field | Description | Scheme |